1999

 ● People commonly talk about wishing to be part of, or to have their efforts advance, a larger purpose.
 My work “Ethics” can be described as showing that there is no larger purpose beyond what happens to motivate each individual.
 Perhaps, as with religion, a byproduct of belief in intrinsic value was that it allowed people to conceive of their actions as directed toward accomplishing a greater purpose.

 ● People who believe in and are involved in Twelve-Steps can often be heard saying things like, “Through God I came to respect myself and others.”
 Now, why does this have to be done through God?
 Why is it not just as valid simply to say, “I came to respect myself and others.”?
 Which surely has the advantage of being simpler.
 Twelve-Steps adherents, and the religious generally, seem to have a penchant for somehow routing everything through God, for involving God in everything.
 But this complicates the topic thus treated.
 It makes the process circuitous rather than direct.
 Instead of saying simply, “This”; they say, “Through, or because of, God, this.”
 Perhaps one reason they do it is that they’re embarrassed about admitting their involvement in whatever subject they’re discussing, and to put God into the equation somehow insulates them from it.
 They may be embarrassed to talk about their love for another person, so they end up instead talking about how God has brought this feeling of love into their lives, diluting the message about their love by adding a second message (concerning God’s existence and His role) into the statement.
-In fact, this method does more than merely dilute the underlying subject by adding a second subject; it subordinates the original subject (about their love, for example) to the added subject, the one about God and His role, which becomes the dominant, primary theme, and the statement becomes less about their loving feelings toward another person, and more a peon to God and His Love.
+In fact, this method does more than merely dilute the underlying subject by adding a second subject; it subordinates the original subject (about their love, for example) to the added subject.
+The statement becomes less about their loving feelings toward another person, and more a tribute to God and His Love.
 In this way, a religious framework gives people cover for feeling and talking about experiences and issues they would otherwise find more difficult, perhaps even impossible, to handle.
 In a certain sense, the religious context ritualizes, reduces, even sometimes trivializes, the other subjects involved.

 ● 4-8-1999: God’s will for man is that each of us should live for a little while and then die.